Bitcoin Verdict

 Electrum

-The original Bitcoin desktop wallet
+The original Bitcoin desktop wallet, still standing after all these years

 C